dattatele/artgen/README.md

 # ArtGen

-ArtGen is a command-line tool for generating ASCII art based on a brief description.
-Whether you input "rocket", "cat", or any phrase (up to 5 words), ArtGen will either display a pre-defined art template (if available) or dynamically construct an ASCII art banner.
+ArtGen is a CLI tool that generates ASCII art from images and text.

 ## Features

-- **Dynamic ASCII Generation:** Constructs an ASCII art frame based on your description.
+- Fetches images using DuckDuckGo
-- **Pre-defined Templates:** Provides built-in templates for keywords like `cat`, `dog`, `tree`, and `hello`.
+- Converts images to ASCII art
-- **Command-Line Interface:** Easily generate art using a simple CLI command.
+- Shows fallback stylized text with `pyfiglet`

 ## Installation